 We are delighted that the Director of How Hill Trust, Simon Partridge, will relate the history of How Hill and give a guided tour of its delightful Secret Gardens!

 Tickets are £45 per person and include morning coffee, lunch and afternoon tea and cake.
+There will be steps to go down into the Hathor cabins and stairs to climb in the cottage.

 Event is hosted by Charlotte Crawley.